exercism/docs/anatomy/tracks/concept-exercises.md

 These files are presented to the student to help explain the exercise.

-- `.docs/introduction.md`: introduce the concept(s) that the exercise teaches to the student.
+- `.docs/introduction.md`: introduce the concept(s) that the exercise teaches to the student (required)
-- `.docs/instructions.md`: provide instructions for the exercise.
+- `.docs/instructions.md`: provide instructions for the exercise (required)
-- `.docs/hints.md`: provide hints to a student to help them get themselves unstuck in an exercise.
+- `.docs/hints.md`: provide hints to a student to help them get themselves unstuck in an exercise (required)
-- `.docs/source.md`: describe the third-party source(s) of the exercise.

 ### Metadata files

 These files are _not_ presented to the student, but used to define metadata of the exercise.

-- `.meta/config.json`: contains meta information on the exercise.
+- `.meta/config.json`: contains meta information on the exercise (required)
-- `.meta/design.md`: describe the design of the exercise.
+- `.meta/design.md`: describe the design of the exercise (required)

 ### Exercise files

 The language-specific files, like the implementation and test files.
 The names of these files are track-specific.

-- Test suite: verify a solution's correctness.
+- Test suite: verify a solution's correctness (required)
-- Stub implementation: provide a starting point for students.
+- Stub implementation: provide a starting point for students (required)
-- Exemplar implementation: provide an idiomatic implementation that passes all the tests.
+- Exemplar implementation: provide an idiomatic implementation that passes all the tests (required)
-- Additional files: ensure that the tests can run.
+- Additional files: ensure that the tests can run (optional)

 ### Example